 Utilizing a VPN (Virtual Private Network) is one of the safest ways to keep data protected.
 In this webinar, we discuss how a cloud-based VPN can support the convenience of public Wi-Fi while adding extra security for business people to keep their data traffic encrypted and their company’s assets safe.

 As public Wi-Fi has become more and more available, attacks on public networks have only increased.
-Cisco’s Visual Network report revealed that the number of public Wi-Fi hotspots is expected to grow to 7 times the 2015 figure, from 64 million to 432 million by 2020.
+Cisco’s Visual Network report revealed that the number of public Wi-Fi hotspots is expected to grow 700%, from 64 million in 2015 to 432 million by 2020.

 Some risks associated with using public Wi-Fi include:

-With the rise of people working remotely and connecting to Wi-Fi hotspots with their mobile devices, businesses are struggling to protect their confidential information.
+With the rise of people working remotely and connecting to Wi-Fi hotspots with their mobile devices, businesses that are not equipped with a Business VPN Solution, are struggling to protect their confidential information.

 Here are a few measures you can take right now to start protecting your data:

 When you browse on a website you want to check for a green lock symbol at the start of the URL.
 This indicates that your traffic is being encrypted through SSL encryption technology and that the data transferred between your browser and the website is secured.
 However, this method is still vulnerable to SSL stripping.

 Two-factor authentication (2FA) is a great way to prevent your accounts from being hacked.
 It ensures that, in addition to your username and password, the second layer of verification such as an SMS code is required.
 However, in the case of public Wi-Fi, this method only protects your account during the login process, so it isn’t enough to keep you safe online.